 CMS 167L Problem Solving I Lab: Develops proficiency in using the programming principles introduced in CMS 167 and experience in incorporating those principles into working computer programs.

 CMS 170 Problem Solving II with Selected Topics: Develops discipline in program design, problem solving, debugging, and testing, with an introduction to data structures.
 Topics include: abstract data types, complexity analysis, and recursion.
 Basic data structures (queues, stacks, trees, and graphs) and transformations (sorting and searching) are introduced as representative of the fundamental tools that are used to aid in software development.
 A high-level programming language is used to construct programs of a moderate size.
 Prerequisite: CMS 167/167L.

 CMS 230 Introduction to Computer Systems: Introduction to the study of how software controls the critical hardware components of a computer's architecture, the CPU and RAM.
 Topics include development of C language programs, comparison of high-order procedural languages to machine language programs, CPU organization and functionality at the register/bus level, instruction formats, and development of machine language and assembly level programs using multiple addressing modes, flow-of-control branching and subroutine calls.
-Prerequisites: CMS 170 and MAT 140.
+Prerequisites: CMS 170 and MAT 140, or CMS 150.

 CMS 270 Object-Oriented Design and Development: Object-oriented programming, event-driven programming, UML, unit testing, virtual machines, design patterns, exception handling, and user interfaces.
 Uses Java and assumes knowledge of a procedural or object-oriented language.
 Prerequisite: CMS 170.